SwedbankPay/developer.swedbankpay.com/payments/credit-card/seamless-view.md

 ### General

-* **No 3D Secure and card acceptance**: There are optional paramers that can be used in relation to 3d-secure and card acceptance.
-By default, most credit card agreements with an acquirer will require that you use 3D-Secure for card holder authentication.
+* **No 3-D Secure and card acceptance**: There are optional paramers that can be used in relation to 3-D Secure and card acceptance.
+By default, most credit card agreements with an acquirer will require that you use 3-D Secure for card holder authentication.
 However, if your agreement allows you to make a card payment without this authentication, or that specific cards can be declined, you may adjust these optional parameters when posting in the payment.
 This is specified